DLR-RY/FMU4FOAM/docs/pages/doc/doc_installation.md

 ./Allrun
 ```

-FMU4FOAM to quickly generate a library with testsuite and hosted documenation
+FMU4FOAM quickly generates a library with a testsuite and hosted documenation

 zip or clone this library and edit it from there